nirvik/iWant/README.md

 ### How to run

-1. Open ~/.iwant/.iwant.conf and update your shared/download folder.
+1. Open `~/.iwant/.iwant.conf` and update your shared/download folder.
-2. Run the iwant service.
+2. Run the `iwanto` service.

 ## Server